usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 Saxon supports the excellent feature of processing an entire directory of inputs at a time, with the limitation that result files (validation reports in this application) are named after the source files from which they are produced.

 Especially when Markdown or HTML results are produced in batch with names matching the names of XML inputs, it can be useful to follow a directory-level operation with a global renaming of `.xml` to `-report.html` (or `-report.md` etc.).
-The many ways to do this including (in Linux systems) a bash script invoked inside a subshell:
+The many ways to do this include (in \*nix systems) a bash script invoked inside a subshell:

 ```
 (cd reports && for f in $(ls *.xml); do mv $f ${f%.*}-report.html; done)
 ```

-Write a series of one-line reports for a pile of documents in a folder called `valid`:
+It is possible to use this technique with a script as well:

 ```
 (cd valid && for f in $(ls *.xml); do ./inspect-computer-md.sh -s:$f form=one-line; done)